Skip to main content

 Reproduce last year

-Check out the v2024-Q4 tag.
+Open the v2024-Q4 snapshot.
 Run it.
 Get exactly the same numbers.
 Forever.

 / 07 · getting started